ivox01/ivox/content/_index.md

-      This website is a hub where you can find all my content that is on other platforms + some exclusives.
+      This website is a hub where you can find all my content that is on other platforms + some exclusives as blog posts.

-      You should also follow me on Youtube and Podcast Platforms.
+      You should also follow me on social media.
     actions:
       - type: action
         label: Let's talk